 At EHRS we strive to support all of our members to the best of our ability and resources.
 While joining with our members in happy occasions, we also recognise that difficult situations can affect all of us at some time in our lives and we aim to be a first port-of-call if that occurs.

-We employ a professional Welfare Practitioner, Val Joseph, who operates a Confidential Helpline with a dedicated telephone number.
+We employ a professional Community Care Practitioner, Val Joseph, who operates a Confidential Helpline with a dedicated telephone number.
 Anyone can call this number and be assured of strict confidentiality.
 If Val is not available when you call you can leave her a message and she will get back to you as soon as possible.

 Members and their families can call Val about absolutely anything and can expect an impartial and non-judgemental approach.
 Just a few examples of enquiries to Val are: divorce & separation, bereavement, illness and disability, children & teenagers, drugs & alcohol, dementia, residential care options, HIV/AIDS, sexuality, employment issues.
 Val would also love to hear from you if you are a carer, looking after a relative or friend.
 No problem nor enquiry is too small - everyone is important.